drewcoo/test_thoughts/unpublished/risk.md

 >Instead of risk being n * n, it's (1 + 1) * n (risk of the change plus risk of interaction with status quo times the number of changes).

+### Larger Teams == More Predictable

+In large, established companies, large, predicably scheduled teams are the norm.

+One way to get ahead is by using a much smaller (.1x? .01x?) team to design and code up the same solution.
+This works.
+This is, over long time-frames, faster.
+But it's less predictable.
+It's higher risk.

 ## Software Security